ben-greco/base58id/README.md

 A base58id ID is created by combining the following things together in an integer and encoding that integer in base58:

-- an "as short as we can" integer that is unique in the last second and contains no zeros
+- an "as short we can" integer that is unique in the last second that contains no zeros
 - a zero, as a separator
 - an instance ID that contains no zeros, but this may be omitted
 - a zero, as a separator, if needed